 And Google had just launched a similar initiative, Sponsored Apps in Play Store, just a few months earlier.
 So Apple went ahead with the “revolutionary” option – Search Ads in App Store.

+After more than a year in development, Search Ads went live in October of 2016.
 The results have been explosive.
 By 2021, Search Ads were making Apple an estimated $5 billion a year – by comparison, a company as popular as Snapchat had only made $4.1 billion from advertising that year.

 As noted by one observer, "It's like Apple Search Ads has gone from playing in the minor leagues to winning the World Series in the span of half a year."
 And they are just getting started: according to estimates by the prominent investment bank Evercore, Apple’s annual advertising revenue to grow to $30 billion by 2026.